dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 ## 1.3 Introducing NW.js

 To recap, NW.js is a framework for building desktop apps with HTML, CSS, and JavaScript.
-It was created back in November 2011 by Roger Wang at Intel’s Open Source Technology Center in China.
+It was created back in November 2011 by Roger Wang at Intel's Open Source Technology Center in China.
 The idea was that by combining Node.js with WebKit (the web browser engine behind Chromium, an open source version of Google Chrome), you could create desktop apps using web technologies.
-This was the basis for the framework’s original name, node-webkit.
+This was the basis for the framework's original name, node-webkit.

 By combining Node.js with Chromium, Roger found a way to create apps that could not only load an HTML file with CSS and JavaScript inside an app window, but also could interact with the OS via a JavaScript API.
-This JavaScript API could then control visual aspects like window dimensions, toolbar, and menu items as well as provide access to local files on the desktop — things web apps couldn’t do.
+This JavaScript API could then control visual aspects like window dimensions, toolbar, and menu items as well as provide access to local files on the desktop — things web apps couldn't do.

-To give you an idea of what this looks like, let’s walk through an example Hello World app for NW.js.
+To give you an idea of what this looks like, let's walk through an example Hello World app for NW.js.

 1.3 NW.js 介绍